pranotoism/MovieAppMobile/README.md

 # MovieAppMobile

-A web application that have a form where a user can make a question & can be saved to a list.
+A mobile application to see list of movies using API https://developers.themoviedb.org/4 for getting data and redux as state management.

 ## Get Started